 In this case, assuming the £3,000 is currently at a high rate of 18% a year, at least shifting half the debt will save you over £200 in interest over the next year.
 That's not a bad start - and you'll start saving instantly.

 Plus, there's no rule that says you must balance transfer only to one card.
-If you have more debts to move, simply apply for another card (the second best on the market) and move the rest there.
-The only negative means you have a couple of cards rather than just one, which may be a little more complex, and can affect your total minimum repayments.
+If you have more debts to move, simply apply for another card.
+The only negative is that you have two cards rather than one, which may be more complex, and can affect your total minimum repayments.

 Beware of over-borrowing, though.
 And it's always worth checking your credit files before applying again to ensure the low credit limit wasn't due to an error on them.